Events - Renewal and the Big Questions of Life

 - What are the limits of renewal?
 [Focus on interdisciplinary dialogue]

 The heart of the project are two distinct colloquia during the first two years, the first addressing the key questions from the viewpoint of the sciences, the second focusing and clarifying the idea of renewal in dialogue with science and the renewal movements.
 The third year of the project brings both streams together.
 The project is directed by the Center for Renewal Studies in conjunction with key renewal institutions in the United States.
-Ten participants will be selected from across disciplines to attend the main colloquia and hold a concluding lecture series, to design and implement a resource center, participate in a blog, and form the editorial board of a monograph series in Renewal Studies.
+Ten participants will be selected from across disciplines to attend the main colloquia and hold a concluding lecture series, to design and implement a resource center, participate in a blog, and form the editorial board of a monograph series in Theological Studies.
 Invitations will be sent out for a research proposal competition judged by a group of interdisciplinary scholars from renewal institutions who offer peer review and editorial advice for the diverse outputs of the project.
 In addition, high profile individuals will be invited to hold the key lectures in the first two years of the program.
 The program is laid out as follows.

 Year 1: "The Big Questions of Life in Interdisciplinary Perspective"